Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Abstract

 \section{Abstract}

 The digital transformation of power systems is accelerating the adoption of IEC 61850 standard.
-However, its communication protocols, including Sampled Values (SV), lack built-in security features such as authentication and encryption, making them vulnerable to malicious packet injection.
-Such cyber attacks can delay fault clearance or trigger unintended circuit breaker operations.
-While most existing research focuses on detecting cyber attacks in digital substations, intrusion prevention systems have been disregarded because of the risk of potential communication network disruptions.
-This paper proposes a novel method using hybrid statistical-deep learning for the detection, prevention, and source localization of IEC 61850 SV injection attacks.
-The method uses exponentially modified Gaussian distributions to model communication network latency and long short-term memory and Elman recurrent neural network to detect anomalous variations in the estimated probability distributions.
-It effectively discards malicious SV frames with minimal processing overhead and latency, maintains robustness against communication network latency variation and time-synchronization issues, and guarantees a near-zero false positive rate in non-attack scenarios.
-Comprehensive validation is conducted on three testbeds involving industrial-grade devices, hardware-in-the-loop simulations, virtualized intelligent electronic devices and merging units, and high-fidelity emulated communication networks.
-Results demonstrate the method’s suitability for practical deployment in IEC 61850-compliant digital substations.
+However, its communication protocols lack built-in authentication and encryption, leaving them vulnerable to Man-in-the-Middle (MitM) and malicious frame injection attacks that can disrupt protection schemes operation.
+While most existing research focuses on detecting cyber attacks in digital substations, intrusion prevention systems have been largely overlooked due to concerns about potential network disruptions.
+To address this gap, this paper proposes an integrated hybrid statistical-deep learning method for detecting, preventing, and localizing IEC 61850 Sampled Values (SV)-based cyber attacks.
+The method models SV frames arrival times using exponentially modified Gaussian distributions and prevents malicious frames from reaching the targeted Intelligent Electronic Devices (IEDs).
+Malicious frames are dropped with minimal processing overhead and latency, while the method remains robust to network latency, jitter, and time-synchronization issues, and ensures a near-zero false positive rate under non-attack conditions.
+Long short-term memory and Elman recurrent neural networks are used to identify anomalous variations in the estimated probability distributions across IEDs for detecting and localizing MitM attacks on SV streams.
+The proposed method is validated across three testbeds comprising industrial-grade communication and protection devices, hardware-in-the-loop simulations, virtualized IEDs and merging units, and high-fidelity emulated networks.
+Results demonstrate the method’s practicality and effectiveness for deployment in IEC 61850-compliant digital substations.

+\submittedtext{ This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}